mattem/formation-spring-boot-starter/README.md

 Refer to the [formation-spring-boot-starter Wiki](https://github.com/mattem/formation-spring-boot-starter/wiki) for more options and examples.

 ### Frontend UI
-_Formation_ currently has a UI helper for projects using AngularJS.
+_Formation_ currently has a directive for projects using AngularJS.
 To use this, simply pass the name of the java object to the _formation_ directive.

 ```html
 <formation domain="'MyJavaObject'"></formation>